zenphantom/ml-git/docs/first_project.md

  'verbose': 'info'}
 ```

 \* NOTE: If you are using a bucket in MinIO you need manually add the _endpoint-url_ of the bucket in the _config.yaml_.
-The _.ml-git/config.yaml_ should look like that:
+The _.ml-git/config.yaml_ should looks like this:

 ```
 config: